 He was skipper of the team for 2003 and in the 2007 challenge he led the sailing team to victory in the Louis Vuitton Cup to face Alinghi for the America’s Cup, hailed as the most thrilling match for many years.

-In his last year racing monohulls - 2010 - Barker won three Louis Vuitton Trophy events and his second Audi MedCup championships.
-He then launched himself the new America's Cup era of multihull sailing with much success.
+In 2010, his last year racing monohulls, Dean won three Louis Vuitton Trophy events and his second Audi MedCup championship.
+He then launched himself into the new America's Cup era of multihull sailing with much success.

-He is a popular speaker, not only because of his high profile, but also because he speaks from the heart and gives an open, honest interpretation of his sailing career.
 Passionate about his sport and his country, Dean says that Kiwis tend to excel at any sport that involves water - rowing, kayaking, kite surfing, paddle boarding, triathlon.
-"It's hard to grow up in New Zealand and not be attracted to the water, when you are never more than an hour's drive from the sea or a lake".
-"Geographically, New Zealand's position on the globe doesn’t help us to get international competition, but that only makes us hungrier when we get the opportunity to travel the world to compete".
+"It's hard to grow up in New Zealand and not be attracted to the water, when you are never more than an hour's drive from the sea or a lake -geographically, New Zealand's position on the globe doesn’t help us to get international competition, but that only makes us hungrier when we get the opportunity to travel the world to compete".

 Dean is a popular speaker, not only because of his high profile, but also because he speaks from the heart and gives an open, honest interpretation of his sailing career.

 I have experienced it, and it’s not easy when you’re going into the America’s Cup cold.
 But I have tremendous respect for his ability. ... keep reading Russell Coutts

 Dean easily adapted to the event.
 He was open to all sorts of questions which created a really interested quick fire session.